arnitek-group/rcman/README.md

 # Remote Connection Manager
 Remote Connection Manager is a Windows application, which features remote client connectivity supporting different protocols.
 All this is packed using a handy dockable UI.

-## About Me
+## Project Website
-Checkout my website at [nikolayarhangelov.github.io](https://nikolayarhangelov.github.io/).
+Checkout the project website at [Arnitek.com](https://www.arnitek.com/projects/rcman/).

 ## Installation
 Pick the latest release from the [Releases](https://github.com/nikolayarhangelov/rcman/releases) page.